Australian heatwave solutions

 Best Solution: Apply external shading

 Rather than try to deal with cooling a whole home, a better approach may be to work on cooling just one room.
+This technique is called cocooning, or more recently, Climate Safe Rooms.
+Read more about them here.
 This will make it easier and more cost effective to maintain a comfortable temperature for the least cost.

 Here are just a few of the steps you can take to protect one room from heatwaves: